In wine we trust – how feeding cells with wine cured cancer

-Again, be skeptic
+Again, be a skeptic

 The internet is full of incomplete results, highlighted as cures or treatments.
 It is also full of references to plain bad science.
-Today it’s more important than ever to be able to navigate through the information overload with a critical thinking.
-If something seems to good to be true, guess what?
+Today it’s more important than ever to be able to navigate through the information overload with critical thinking.
+If something seems too good to be true, guess what?
 It probably is.
 So ask questions.

-I’ll give you a good one: what are you supposed to do with the information of the mentioned “wine publication”?
+I’ll give you a good one: what are you supposed to do with the information about the mentioned “wine publication”?
 Are you supposed to inhale a glass of wine each evening?
 How do you get the right concentrations of wine to your lungs?